 5. Contact Your Credit Card Providers

 Ultimately, it is important to create a budget that will prevent you from racking up too much debt in the future.
-However, your immediate goal should be to utilize each applicable tip and create a plan so that you can pay off your credit cards before the holiday season gets here again.
-Included in this plan should be utilizing tax relief companies for any tax debt accumulated that may interfere with your goal of getting out of credit card debt.
+However, your immediate goal should be to utilize each applicable tip and create a plan so that you can pay off your credit cards before the next holiday season gets here again.